 The public has until 28 January 2021 to comment on the FSCA’s draft declaration.

-Kerry has a BBusSci LLB (cum laude) and MCom (Financial Management) and was admitted to the New York bar in 2008 and as an attorney in South Africa in 2012.
-She currently lectures a module fin the Economics Analysis of Financial Markets at the University of Cape Town.
+Kerry has a BBusSci LLB (Cum Laude) and MCom (Financial Management) and was admitted to the New York bar in 2008 and as an attorney in South Africa in 2012.
+She currently lectures a module in the Economics Analysis of Financial Markets at the University of Cape Town.
 She has worked as an associate at Davis, Polk & Wardwell LLP in New York, at Bowman Gilfillan and at Arthur Cox in Dublin.
 Kerry also has substantial in-house corporate experience having worked for a number of large asset managers in South Africa.
-Kerry has extended her scope of work to include public financial management consulting with governmental departments and multilateral organizations.
-She joined Caveat in 2017 and specialises in financial services law, investment funds and public financial management.
+Kerry has extended her scope of work to include public.